Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Methodology

 To infuse 3D Gaussians with semantics, we utilize the widely adopted semantic distillation technique with CLIP models.
 Different from previous methods that rely on pixel-wise feature constraints, we introduce a multi-level 2D semantic distillation strategy to enhance the semantic injection from both local and global perspectives.
 Similar to Eq.~\ref{eq:3DGSplane}, we $\alpha$-blend the semantic feature $\mathbf{f}_i$ onto 2D plane by:

-where $\text{MLP}(\cdot)$ indicateswe use an MLP layer to achieve dimension alignment between the Gaussian semantic feature and the CLIP feature. $\mathbf{F}\in\mathbb{R}^{512}$ represents the rendered feature map with post-process.
+where $\text{MLP}(\cdot)$ indicates we use an MLP layer to achieve dimension alignment between the Gaussian semantic feature and the CLIP feature. $\mathbf{F}\in\mathbb{R}^{512}$ represents the rendered feature map with post-process.

 \textbf{Pixel-level Feature Distillation.} The large resolution discrepancy between the rendered feature map (\textit{e.g.,} $1080 \times 1440$) and CLIP features (\textit{e.g.,} $14 \times 14$) would lead to detail degradation (also known as grid artifacts).
-We propose pixel-level feature distillation to enhance the details of IDSF.
-To this end, we exploit an open-vocabulary segmentation model, MaskCLIP \cite{dong2023maskclip}, to extract 2D semantic guidance for pixel-level feature distillation.
-Specifically, we feed the rendered image $I$ into MaskCLIP and adopt a recent work named FeatUP \cite{fu2024featup} to increase the feature resolution to $224 \times 224$, which is represented as $\mathbf{F}_{pix}$.
-To rectify the resolution misalignment between $\mathbf{F}$ and $\mathbf{F}_{pix}$, we adopt a convolutional layer to downsample $\mathbf{F}$ to the same resolution as $\mathbf{F}_{pix}$, which is denoted as $\hat{\mathbf{F}}$.
+Therefore, we propose pixel-level feature distillation to enhance the details of IDSF.
+To this end, we exploit MaskCLIP \cite{dong2023maskclip} as a feature extractor to extract 2D spatially vision-text-aligned features from the origin CLIP visual encoder, for pixel-level feature distillation.
+Specifically, we feed the rendered image $I$ into MaskCLIP and adopt a recent feature super-resolution work named FeatUP \cite{fu2024featup} to increase the feature resolution to $224 \times 224$, which is represented as $\mathbf{F}_{pix}$.
+To rectify the resolution misalignment between $\mathbf{F}$ and $\mathbf{F}_{pix}$, we also adopt a convolutional layer to downsample $\mathbf{F}$ to the same resolution as $\mathbf{F}_{pix}$, which is denoted as $\hat{\mathbf{F}}$.

 \textbf{Instance-level Feature Distillation.} Except for the pixel-level distillation, we introduce an instance-level feature distillation strategy to boost the semantic consistency inside each instance.
 To achieve this, we utilize the view-consistent instance index $d_i$ obtained at the 3D clustering stage.
 Concretely, we convert the index $d_i$ into a one-hot vector ${d}'_i$ and project it onto 2D space to produce the ID map $M_{id}$ with an argmax operation: